-Looking to raise money and struggling to figure out your startup’s valuation?
+Looking to raise money and struggling to figure out your startup valuation?

-Valuations are created as a negotiation between the two parties (founding team and investors) on ratio between the investment sought and the percentage of equity that founders want (are able) to give out.
-Of course they will still be crafted that way, but this approach tries to replicate the behaviour of a tech startup and proposes practical valuation ranges.
+Valuations are created as a negotiation between the two parties (founding team and investors) on the ratio between the investment sought and the percentage of equity that founders want (and are able) to give out.
+Of course, they will still be crafted that way, but this approach tries to replicate the behaviour of a tech startup and proposes practical valuation ranges.

 Here’s the summary of the key points that will be approached in order to outline the model:

-- Founders and Investors’ ability of undertaking or not certain investments: the Managerial Flexibility
+- Founders and Investors’ ability to undertake certain investments or not: The Managerial Flexibility

 - Model’s adaptation to a tech startup environment